iroumpos/RouBOSS/README.md

-- 👋 Hi, I’m @RouBOSS aka Yiannis Roumpos
+- 👋 Hi, I’m Yiannis Roumpos
 - 👀 I’m interested in Machine Learning and Distributed Computing
 - 🌱 I’m currently studying @UTh on Electrical and Conputer Engineering
-- I'm working on my own project,which is a chess engine using search&evaluate algos
+- I'm working on my own project ,along side my university's projects, which is a chess engine using search&evaluate algos

 <!---